-- Current DIMMER number is displayed, use the

-and + keys to cycle through existing dimmers.

-Pressing this softkey will return the prompt

-???? allowing the number keys to add a new valid dimmer, or go to an existing one. - 2.
+- 1. Current DIMMER number is displayed, use the and + keys to cycle through existing dimmers.
+Pressing this softkey will return the prompt "????" allowing the number keys to add a new valid dimmer, or go to an existing one. - 2.
 Pressing this softkey toggles through the available dimmer types.
-Pressing the ENTER key will store the selection that is displayed.
-See note • - Pressing this softkey allows the maximum voltage output of this dimmer to be capped at the HIGH SET level.
-See note 2. - 4.
-Pressing this softkey allows the initial dimmed output to be set at this LOW SET level.
-See note 3 - 5.
-Press the DMX softkey to display Of f if this dimmer is not effected by optional interface to DMX data stream. - Press MATTS softkey to annotate the amount of load on this output.
-The value is used by the workstation. - 7.
-Press REMOVE softkey to remove the dimmer displayed.
-See note 4
+Pressing the ENTER key will store the selection that is displayed. • - 3.
+Pressing this softkey allows the maximum voltage output of this dimmer to be capped at the HIGH SET level.
+2 - 4.
+Pressing this softkey allows the initial dimmed output to be set at this LOW SET level. ❸ - DIMMER = 0101TYPE = Incandescnt\ HIGH SET = On\ LOW SET = Off\

+- 5. Press the DMX softkey to display Dff if this dimmer is not effected by optional interface to DMX data stream. - 6.
+Press REMOVE softkey to remove the dimmer displayed .
+4